open/close all folders

 - Cool Sword: One in a white sheathe emblazoned with the Chinese symbol four which is apparently a masterwork of swords, and which Mousse uses to Clean Cut the Darkmistress.

-- Disability Superpower: Hes been training a way of sensing through Ki, essentially giving him the ability to see everyone no matter what obstacles are in the way.
+- Disability Superpower: Hes been training a way of sensing through Ki, essentially giving him the ability to see everyone no matter what obstacles are in the way, and uses things like smoke bombs since they don't affect him but hinder his foes.

 - Handicapped Badass: He's losing his sight and has been developing another means to perceive the world.